 Classified Employee Leave Without Pay

-Date of Current Revision: July 2012
+Date of Current Revision: December 2016

-Responsible Officer: Director, Human Resources
+Primary Responsible Officer: Director of Human Resources

 It is university practice to grant classified employees leave without pay in accordance with this policy and the Virginia Personnel Act.

 The Board of Visitors has been authorized by the Commonwealth of Virginia to govern James Madison University.
-See Code of Virginia section 23-164.6; 23-9.2:3.
+See Code of Virginia § 23.1-1600.
 The Board has delegated the authority to manage the university to the president.

 STATE OR FEDERAL STATUTE AND/OR REGULATION

-Conditional leave without pay:
+Conditional leave without pay

 This policy applies to all full-time classified employees.

-- Extended disability of the employee (non-VSDP employees only);
+- Extended disability of the employee (non-VSDP employees only)

-- Active duty with the Armed Forces of the United States;
+- Active duty with the Armed Forces of the United States

-- Special courses of study; or
+- Special courses of study

 6.2 Employees will not accumulate leave during the period of leave without pay.
-Employees experiencing leave without pay longer than 14 consecutive calendar days will have their leave anniversary date adjusted based on the length of absence.
+Employees experiencing leave without pay longer than 14 consecutive calendar days will have their leave anniversary date adjusted, based on the length of absence.

-6.3 Employees placed on leave without pay for Military Leave may freeze their leave balances.
-Employees on Military Leave will not have their leave anniversary date adjusted based on the length of absence.
+6.3 Employees placed on leave without pay for military leave may freeze their leave balances.
+Employees on military leave will not have their leave anniversary date adjusted based on the length of absence.

 6.4 Leave without pay may affect other benefits such as health insurance, retirement benefits and life insurance.
 Employees should contact Human Resources prior to requesting a leave without pay to learn of the effect of leave on benefits.

-6.5 An employee on leave without pay may be subject to an adjustment in any performance related or cost-of-living increase based upon the number of hours missed from work.
+6.5 An employee on leave without pay may be subject to an adjustment in any performance related or cost-of-living increase, based upon the number of hours missed from work.

 6.6 An employee who fails to return to work at the end of a period of leave without pay shall be deemed to have resigned from his or her position.

 Employees requesting a leave without pay are responsible for submitting a written request and explanation to their supervisors.
-Employees seeking to extend their leave without pay status beyond the approved period are responsible for submitting a written request and justification to the Director of Human Resources.
+Employees seeking to extend their leave without pay status beyond the approved period are responsible for submitting a written request and justification to the director of human resources.

-The Director of Human Resources is responsible for coordinating any requests for extension of leave without pay with the appropriate department and informing the employee of the action taken.
+The director of human resources is responsible for coordinating any requests for extension of leave without pay with the appropriate department and informing the employee of the action taken.

 Sanctions will be commensurate with the severity and/or frequency of the offense and may include termination of employment.

-The authority to interpret this policy rests with the president, and is generally delegated to the Director of Human Resources.
+The authority to interpret this policy rests with the president, and is generally delegated to the director of human resources.

-Approved by the President: November, 2002
+Approved by the President: November 2002